krishrustagi/Accident-Detection-System/README.md

 **Note:** This project requires a camera.
 So make sure you have a connected camera to your device.
 You can also use a downloaded video if not using a camera.

 ### Run

-To run this python program, you need to execute the `camera.py` python file.
+Before running the program, you need to run the `accident-classification.ipynb` file which will create the `model_weights.h5` file.
+Then, to run this python program, you need to execute the `main.py` python file.

 ## 5. Description